 - Accuracy – even changing how the city and state is formatted from one submission to another, or how the phone number is written, means citations aren’t an exact match.
-Add in the margin for human error if you’re spending all your time manually building dozens of citations (without the necessary training to handle all the different citation types) and it’s clear that accuracy can falter.
+If you’re spending all your time manually building dozens of citations (without the necessary training to handle all the different citation types), accuracy can falter.

 So, what’s the solution?
 Data aggregators, or local data aggregators as they are sometimes known, offer accuracy and wide reach.
-This expanded reach, and relatively simple submission procedure, can reduce the time needed to create the volume of citations necessary for local SEO improvement, and lead to the all-important broad coverage and value over time starting sooner.
+This expanded reach, and relatively simple submission procedure, can reduce the time needed to submit the volume of citations necessary for local SEO improvement, and lead to the all-important broad coverage and value over time starting sooner.

 What is a local data aggregator?

-Simply put, a local data aggregator (LDA) is an organization that gathers (aggregates) information about other businesses and then passes that data on to other sources.
+A local data aggregator (LDA) is an organization that gathers information about other businesses and then passes that data on to other sources.

 Any business can sign up to use a data aggregator.
 Simply create an account, input your business information and then that LDA takes steps to verify your information.
-Once verified, you’re added to its database along with thousands of other companies with your business information subsequently fed to all of the websites and services that use business data from that aggregator.
+Once verified, you’re added to its database along with thousands of other companies and your business information is subsequently fed to many of the websites and services that use business data from that aggregator.

 Who are the main local data aggregators to be aware of?

-We’ve seen that data aggregators make quick work of building citations by sending your business information to multiple sites automatically.
+We’ve seen that data aggregators make building citations easier, by sending your business information to multiple sites automatically.
 There is further good news too; there are less than a handful of data aggregator services in the USA.
 This means it’s not too much of a task to submit your business information.

-Infogroup says it is “… the leading provider of business data to the top search engines, navigation systems, mobile apps, marketing information programs and location-based apps.
+Data Axle says it is “… the leading provider of business data to the top search engines, navigation systems, mobile apps, marketing information programs, and location-based apps.
 Our data powers the top search engines, because we provide the most accurate, continually-verified collection of real-time business data available, delivered through powerful technology.”

-The process is quick and simple for business owners; simply search ExpressUpdate for your business listing and verify the information is correct.
+The process is simple: simply search Data Axle Local Listings for your business listing and verify the information is correct.
 Any anomalies can be corrected and updates can be made in future as circumstances change.
 As a bonus, the first ten locations are completely free!

-Infogroup conducts a phone verification and then makes that data available to its partners, which it says include the leading in-car navigation systems, 85% of the largest public libraries and the leading search engines, which account for 98% of all US-origin internet searches.
+Data Axle conducts a phone verification and then makes that data available to its partners, which it says include the leading in-car navigation systems, 85% of the largest public libraries, and the leading search engines, which account for 98% of all US-origin internet searches.